Transfer operators and topological field theory: Operator representation

 In Eqs.(\ref{HamiltonianTFT}) and (\ref{CommutationHd}) we introduced the bi-graded commutator of operators.
 It is defined as an anti-commutator if both operators are fermionic, \emph{i.e.}, have odd total number of $\chi$'s and $\partial/\partial\chi$'s, and as a commutator otherwise so that in Eqs.(\ref{HamiltonianTFT}) and (\ref{CommutationHd}) it is respectively the anti-commutator and commutator.

-Note that the ChT Fokker-Planck operator (\ref{HamiltonianTFT}) can not be recognized as supersymmetric in the conventional sense because in general $\hat j^2\ne0$ and Eq.(\ref{HamiltonianTFT}) can not be represented as a square of an operator with mixed ghost degree.
-It may true only for some subclasses of DS's such as Langevin SDE's and/or N=2 supersymmetric quantum mechanics.
-There may exist other classes of SDE's with evolution operators that are supersymmetric in the conventional sense \cite{Kramers} but in a general case, a $\hat d$-exact evolution operator can only be recognized as that of a topological quantum mechanics. \cite{Labastida}
+Note also that the Fokker-Planck operator (\ref{HamiltonianTFT}) can not be recognized as N=2 supersymmetric as in Langevin SDEs because in general $\hat j^2\ne0$ and Eq.(\ref{HamiltonianTFT}) can not be represented as a square of an operator with mixed ghost degree.
+Neither can it be given as a square of a fermionic operator as in case of Kramers Eq. \cite{Kramers} In a general case, a $\hat d$-exact evolution operator can only be recognized as that of a topological quantum mechanics \cite{Labastida} or as the $(1,0)$ supersymmetry.

-The ChT Fokker-Planck operator is a real but not Hermitian operator, $\hat H\ne\hat H^\dagger$.
+The Fokker-Planck operator is a real but not Hermitian operator, $\hat H\ne\hat H^\dagger$.
 Its eigenvalues are either real or come in complex conjugate pairs, whose DS theory counterparts are known as Ruelle-Pollicott (RP) resonances:

 Here, the real parts of the eigenvalues, $\Gamma$'s, are the attenuation rates or inverse lifetimes of the eigenstates, while the imaginary parts, $E$'s, can be looked upon as energies in the quantum mechanical sense.